-- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners as a means of monitoring compliance with independence policies; and - An annual assessment of the member firm's adherence with the PwC network's Standard relating to independence.
+- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners as a means of monitoring compliance with independence policies; and - An annual assessment of the member firm's adherence with the PwC network's standard relating to independence.

-The results of PwC Denmarks monitoring and testing are reported to the firm's management on a regular basis with a summary reported to them on at least an annual basis.
+The results of PwC Denmark's monitoring and testing are reported to the firm's Executive Leadership on a regular basis with a summary reported to them on at least an annual basis.